alewin/koci-blog/content/posts/2019-12-02-cost-savings-google-maps-services/index.md

 ## 4. Lazyload request

-**Lazy loading** is a design pattern used to postpone a request until is not necessary.
+**Lazy loading** is a design pattern used to postpone a request until it is not necessary.

 ![lazy loading](images/lazy.png)